 The little bird packet reinforces colors, number recognition 1-10, and ordering numbers.

-The little mouse packet reinforces colors, number recognition 1-10, and ordering numbers.
+The little bee packet reinforces colors, number recognition 1-10, and ordering numbers.

 16 other products in the same category:

 Use this activity in the fall to help children identify lowercase letters and sounds.